What Kind of Solar Panel Do You Need to Charge a 12v Battery?

 How big of a solar panel do I need to charge a 12V battery?

 A 150W solar panel is needed to charge a 12V, 50Ah battery in five hours with good sunlight.
-A 100W solar panel will produce 33.33Ah at 12V in the same time period and weather conditions.
+A 100W solar panel will produce 33.33Ah at 12V in the same period and weather conditions.

 Below I have some examples of power produced from different solar panel wattages after five hours of sunlight.